sgan0420/ea-user-login/README.md

 A full-stack user authentication system with login, registration, and OTP verification features.
 Built with React (frontend) and Node.js/Express (backend), using Supabase as the database and authentication provider.

+Note that the documentation of the design and implementation of this project is available in the [ShijieGan-DesignDocumentation.pdf](./ShijieGan-DesignDocumentation.pdf) file.
+The pdf document provides a comprehensive overview of the system design with sequence diagrams, database schema, and detailed explanations of the implementation, especially focusing on the security aspects of the user login system.

 ## Table of Contents
 - [EA User Login System](#ea-user-login-system)
   - [Table of Contents](#table-of-contents)